Transfer Admission Guide 2015-16

 These pages provide admission selection and coursework information for junior-level transfer applicants.
 Refer to Applying for Admission for information about how to obtain an application and application filing deadlines.

-Although UCLA continues to enroll the most transfer students in the UC system, competition for transfer openings has increased over recent years.
+Although UCLA is one of the most transfer-friendly campuses in the UC system, competition for transfer openings has increased in recent years.
 Strong academic preparation and performance are primary elements in our admission decisions.
-The average GPA of transfer applicants who are admitted to UCLA is is now well above 3.50 ( though GPAs vary by program), and most students who are admitted have completed most or all of the preparatory coursework for their majors.
+The average GPA of transfer applicants who are admitted to UCLA is is now more than 3.5 ( though GPAs vary by program), and most students who are admitted have completed most or all of the preparatory coursework for their majors.
 We give highest priority to students who are transferring from California community colleges or other University of California campuses.
 All schools admit for the fall quarter only.

 - Junior-level standing (60 semester/90 quarter transferable units completed) by the end of the spring term before you transfer.